 In Music at Usworth Colliery we hope to expose children to new experiences through the arts.
 Children are openly challenged to think creatively when exploring different genres of music in lessons and are continually encouraged to be curious about the impact of types of music.
+Children can be experimental when creating their own compositions and learn to collaborate with their peers.
 Our children experience a range of opportunities to explore their musical talents, not just in music lessons.
-There are music tuition groups where they can learn a new instrument in a small group or in some cases, as a class.
-We want all children to have an opportunity to express their feelings and explore emotions through the use of song in singing assemblies.
+There are many music tuition groups where children can learn to play a musical instrument.
+We also give all children the opportunity to express their feelings and explore emotions through the use of song in singing assemblies.

 Private tuition is something that is available to all children in school to give another opportunity for children to challenge themselves with something different.
-We have also recently began using a group called ‘Rocksteady’ as part of our extra music tuition.
-Children are able to make their own band and learn to develop and use their music skills taught in lessons, to be collaborative when playing as part of a group.
+We also offer children the chance to join ‘Rocksteady’.
+Children are able to make their own band and then choose the music they play.
+All tuition lessons are weekly.

 Here are some pictures of our children enjoying music at Usworth Colliery.